Icinga/icinga2/doc/6-advanced-topics.md

 notifications too.

 This `fire-and-forget` action is quite common.
-If you're sure that a current problem should be resolved in the future at a defined time you can define an expiration time when acknowledging the problem.
+If you're sure that a current problem should be resolved in the future at a defined time, you can define an expiration time when acknowledging the problem.

 Icinga 2 will clear the acknowledgement when expired and start to